BWeeks101/C4/readme.md

 ### Existing Features

-1. Fully responsive mobile first design allows for a functional site on mobile, tablet, laptop and desktop, with a minimum width of 360px.
+1. Fully responsive mobile first design allows for a functional site on mobile, tablet, laptop and desktop, with a minimum width of 280px, and minimum height of 568px.
 	- The site was designed mobile-first, and dynamically scales up to higher resolutions.
-The game renders and plays perfectly on mobile devices, which is the ideal way to play
+The game renders and plays perfectly on modern mobile devices, which is the ideal way to play.

 2. Minimalist design allows users to quickly setup a game and get straight to the fun!
 	- Using the default settings, a player can get into a game with just 2 clicks.